aonemd/kuroi.vim/README.md

     set t_Co=256
     ```

-    to get the correct background color, make sure your terminal background is set
-    to `#1b1918`.
+    You might have your background color a little off in terminal Vim.
+To fix
+    it, you need to set your terminal's background color to `#1b1918` for the
+    dark colorscheme and `"#e4e4e4"` for the light colorscheme.

     ### True color terminal

-    To use the true color mode where you don't have to specify a certain
-    background color for your terminal config, make sure to set this in your
+    To use the true color mode, make sure to set this in your ~/.vimrc:
-    ~/.vimrc:

     ```vim
     set termguicolors